-Use of a Laboratory Closeout form will aid in ensuring research and laboratories are properly decommissioned.
+Use the Laboratory Closeout form to aid in ensuring research and laboratories are properly decommissioned.
 The executed form serves as documentation that a formal process was completed and may aid in obtaining support services such as cleaning, renovation, equipment removal and moving services.

 Chemicals left unmanaged can become unstable and potentially dangerous, posing a risk of personnel exposure, fire or explosion.
 Equipment may contain hazardous materials or radiological sources, which are regulated and must be properly managed for disposal.
 Animals may not be left un-tended.
 Review the Laboratory Closeout form for guidance.

 Departments are responsible for ensuring laboratory chemicals are properly disposed through EHS.
 Chemical cleanouts should be done by the laboratory manager, principal investigator or researcher leaving the university.
 This will maximize the safety of KSU faculty and staff and ensure accurate and complete labeling of chemicals.
 When the responsible faculty/staff is not available the department head is responsible for ensuring chemicals are properly identified and disposed.
 Costs for handling unknown or improperly managed chemicals may be charged to the responsible department so it is important to address laboratory chemicals promptly to avoid costs and hazardous conditions.